lancedb/lancedb/docs/src/basic.md

     ```

 By default, LanceDB runs a brute-force scan over dataset to find the K nearest neighbours (KNN).
-If there are more than 50K vectors in one table, it is suggested to create vector index to speed up
+For tables with more than 50K vectors, creating an ANN index is recommended to speed up search performance.
-search.

 === "Python"